 Be sure to discuss your overall business operations and existing platforms with your vendors to determine how well your new messaging software will fit in.

-Consider the value you’ll gain from your vendor and your business messaging software.
-The most sophisticated business messaging app in the world, with seemingly limitless bells and whistles, will be of limited use to you if it significantly restricts your budget in other areas.
+The most sophisticated business messaging app in the world, with seemingly limitless bells and whistles, won’t be worth it if it significantly restricts your budget in other areas.

 On the other hand, price shopping will leave you with the bare minimum product that you’ll need to upgrade in a few short years.